tomcam/postgres/cheatsheet/README.md

 # psql command line cheat sheet

 If you've installeld PostgreSQL, this section serves as both a brief tutorial and as a quick reference for the absolute least you need to know about `psql`.
+If you're not familiar with database administration just read through the whole thing and type in the examples.

 It shows how to do the following at the `psql` prompt:

 * [Start and quit `psql`](#opening-a-connection-locally)
 * [Get help](#h-help)